SammSM/Armenian_characters_classification/README.md

 - Augmentation includes techniques such as random noise and scaling.
 - Shows improved performance and better generalization.

-## Both models support classification of 78 Armenian characters (uppercase and lowercase) and can be used to predict the letter shown in a handwritten image.
+### Both models support classification of 78 Armenian characters (uppercase and lowercase) and can be used to predict the letter shown in a handwritten image.
+The dataset used for training was loaded from Kaggle and contains labeled images of Armenian handwritten letters.

 ---